filecoin-project/lotus/documentation/en/cli-lotus-miner.md

-   reachability  Print information about reachability from the internet bandwidth     Print bandwidth usage information block         Manage network connection gating rules help, h       Shows a list of commands or help for one command
+   reachability  Print information about reachability from the internet bandwidth     Print bandwidth usage information block         Manage network connection gating rules stat          Report resource usage for a scope limit         Get or set resource limits for a scope help, h       Shows a list of commands or help for one command

 OPTIONS: